landingbj/lagi/docs/tutor_en.md

 1. **Choose an IDE**： You can choose to use a mainstream IDE like IntelliJ IDEA or Eclipse.

-2. **Open GitHub repository**：Connect Lag[i] 's GitHub repository in IDE and use the clone function of IDE to clone Lag[i] project locally.
+2. **Open GitHub repository**：Connect Lag[i] (Landing AGI) 's GitHub repository in IDE and use the clone function of IDE to clone Lag[i] (Landing AGI) project locally.

 |        | GitHub repository                             |
 |--------|---------------------------------------|
 | SSH    | git@github.com:landingbj/lagi.git     |
 | HTTPS  | https://github.com/landingbj/lagi.git |

-3. **Compile project**： Using the compile feature of your IDE, compile Lag[i] project.
+3. **Compile project**： Using the compile feature of your IDE, compile Lag[i] (Landing AGI) project.

 ## 2. Installing Vector database

-Lag[i] supports several vector databases, such as ChromaDB.
+Lag[i] (Landing AGI) supports several vector databases, such as ChromaDB.
 If you want to enhance RAG functionality with retrieval, you need to install the vector database.

 **Take ChromaDB for example**: